hkuwahara/evo-hidden-switch/readme.txt

 - get-mean-evolution-nw-2.R:	Generate the mean time evolution of the evolvable Gaussian width parameter in Figure 5a.
 - monostable-fitness-distribution.R and bistable-fitness-distribution.R:	Generate the average fitness contour heatmap in Figure 5b.
 - fitness-vs-width.R and fitness-vs-width-bi2.R:	Generate plots to illustrate how different Gaussian width value can affect the average fitness for both monostable and bistable models.

+Some of the scripts use parallel (O. Tange (2011): GNU Parallel - The Command-Line Power Tool,;login: The USENIX Magazine, February 2011:42-47.)